Fikata12/LibraNET/README.md

 - Add new books, categories, and authors to the store.
 - Access all users and categories pages for management purposes.
-- Promote other users to the admin role.

 ### Super Admin